 Overview: The Soundstream Stealth-series amplifiers pack a

 powerful punch from a small chassis.
-This mono block, Class D amplifier can
+This 4-channel, full-range Class D amplifier

-drive a subwoofer or two, without taking up a lot of space.
+can drive two pairs of speakers, or two subwoofers, without taking up a lot of

 High/Low Level Input: The amp includes plug-in harnesses for